A self-publishing case study: the path from handwritten MS to ‘printer stage’

 I commenced the structural edit which necessitated intensive collaboration with Michael, covering how we would order the chapters, and break the MS into different parts and chapters to give it balance, where we would position photos, the sections that could or should be omitted from the book, the editing required to make the style consistent throughout the book, and a lot of other structural editing issues.
 The book required two structural editing passes rather than the anticipated one pass to get the structure right.

-In January 2019, I commenced the line editing stage which included the usual tasks: fact-checking, rewriting/editing to clarify passages and correct grammar and syntax, deleting unnecessary repetition, some re-ordering, advising Michael about photos that were not high quality and requesting replacements, as well as getting all the captions right.
+In January 2019, I commenced the fact-checking, and line editing which included the usual tasks: rewriting/editing to clarify passages and correct grammar and syntax, deleting unnecessary repetition, some re-ordering, advising Michael about photos that were not high quality and requesting replacements, as well as getting all the captions right.
 Two line edits were required by which time most of the photos were finalised, the grammar was mostly okay and the formatting style was consistent throughout, although the finer points of style (e.g. punctuation and capitalisation) still needed work.

 Next came the copy editing stage, always a far simpler process than the previous stages as long as the structural and line editing have been carried out properly.